emqx/cloud-docs/en_US/data_integration/rules.md

 ## Create Rules

-Go to your deployment and click **Data Integration** from the left-navigation menu to enter the Data Integration page.
+Go to your deployment and click **Data Integration (Beta)** from the left-navigation menu to enter the Data Integration page.

 If you have created a Connector for connecting to the cloud resources, click **New Rule** in the upper left corner of the **Rule List** to enter the **New Rule** page.
 You can also create a new rule by clicking the rule creation button in the Connector list.